abbluiz/abbluiz.com/_i18n/en/_posts/2020-04-01-shredding-your-storage-device-not-april-fools.markdown

 7. Once again, make sure you have your data backed up AND you have properly determined which device node your device was mapped to on Linux.
 If you get this wrong, you can delete the wrong data.
 If you're not sure, send a question replying this post on the Fediverse (link in the end) and do some research.

-Shreding a device using the *shred* tool<a name="shred"></a>
+Erasing a device using the *shred* tool<a name="shred"></a>
 ===

 For detailed instructions and information about this tool, you can enter `man shred` to know more.

-To start shreding, you can use the following command (don't forget to replace `/dev/xxx` with the device node of the disk you want to erase):
+To start shredding, you can use the following command (don't forget to replace `/dev/xxx` with the device node of the disk you want to erase):

 {% highlight terminal %}
 sudo shred -vfz /dev/xxx